Today seed distribution has occurred at Ehleheni, Traditional Authorit...

 Regular visits to areas by our various teams also ensure that agreements are met and after a season is over we can decide what should change (if necessary) to improve things for the next season.

-We reward planters for successful reforestation by giving them fruit trees from our WfZ-nursery in Lusangazi as well as fruit seeds, as they are highly valued by the communities.
+We reward community planters for successful reforestation by giving them fruit trees (sometimes from our WfZ-nursery in Lusangazi) as well as fruit seeds, as they are highly valued by the communities.
 This can be seen as the last step in the continuous circle of planting and evaluating the work.

 A future endeavour is to investigate solar drying of fruits to improve the positive effect of having fruit trees close by people’s homes.